R3ym0nd0/Backend-Development/README.md

 This repo serves as my **backend development knowledge base**:
 - 📝 **Notes**: My own summaries, examples, and references for backend frameworks.
-- 🛠 **Projects**: Small practice projects to apply backend concepts.
+- 🛠 **Basic Projects**: Small practice projects to apply backend concepts.
-- 🚀 **Future Expansion**: Plans to learn and add databases, authentication systems, and deployment workflows.

 ---

 ## 🎯 Goals

-- Build a solid foundation in backend frameworks like Express.js and Flask.
+- Build a solid foundation in backend frameworks like Express.js.
-- Learn to work with databases (MongoDB, SQL, etc.).
+- Learn to work with databases.
 - Practice creating APIs and server-side applications.
-- Explore advanced backend patterns and architectures.

 ---